BastienGolomer/BastienGolomer/README.md

 ## 🔭 Current work
 Looking for opportunities to apply machine learning and deep learning methods to interdisciplinary projects.
-I have a special interest in biomedical applications, particularly radiotherapy, but my main motivation is to harness these technologies to solve problems and help people.
+I have a special interest in MedTech and CleanTech, but my main motivation is to harness these technologies to solve problems and help people.

 ## 🌱 I’m currently learning ...
 Many things at once!
 I'm interested in all sorts of things.

-ML and DL
+### ML and DL
 * Explore new flavours of machine learning methods

-Software engineering
+### Software engineering
 * Basics of software engineering
 * System Design
 * front-end and back-end
 * Dabase systems

-Tools
+### Tools
 * Docker
+* Azure for Machine learning

 <!--
 Physics related